What Does a Fractional CFO Do in the First 90 Days?

 Considering a Fractional CFO?

-If you are considering whether a fractional CFO could add value to your business, an initial conversation can often help clarify the next steps.
+If you are considering whether a fractional CFO could add value to your business, an initial conversation can often help clarify where stronger financial leadership could have the greatest impact.

 Final Thought